Leads: Pat Halpin of Duke University and Daniel Dunn of University of Queensland

 - To develop and disseminate area-based planning and network approaches.

-These objectives will be achieved through the following actions:
+These objectives have been achieved through the following actions:

 - Design and creation of the MiCO system to visualise the movement and habits of marine migratory species.